 The Department of Psychiatry Welcomes Three New Faculty Members

-Pitt Psychiatry extends a warm welcome to three new faculty members who have joined our Department at the rank of assistant professor:
+Pitt Psychiatry extends a warm welcome to three new faculty members who have joined our Department:

 Kristen Eckstrand, MD, PhD (Assistant Professor of Psychiatry)

 Dr. Eckstrand earned her MD and her PhD in neuroscience from Vanderbilt University.
 She completed residency training in adult psychiatry and a fellowship in child psychiatry at UPMC Western Psychiatric Hospital.
 She then joined the Pitt Department of Psychiatry as a postdoctoral scholar in the National Institute of Mental Health (NIMH)-funded Innovative Methods in Pathogenesis and Child Treatment (IMPACT) T32 training program under the mentorship of Erika Forbes, PhD (Professor of Psychiatry, Pediatrics, Psychology and Clinical and Translational Science), and Mary Phillips, MD, MD (Cantab) (Pittsburgh Foundation Emmerling Endowed Chair in Psychotic Disorders and Professor of Psychiatry and Clinical and Translational Science).

 Dr. Eckstrand’s research focuses on the neural circuitry underlying emotional abuse and depression in sexual minority youth.
 She currently leads an NIMH K23 career development awards that integrates cognitive and social theories of depression with affective neuroscience to explore how emotional abuse impacts neural systems underlying low self-worth and negative self-focus characteristics of depression in sexual minority youth, using task-based functional and diffusion MRI to examine the impact of emotional abuse on reward processing neural systems.